Devolutions/doc/docs/en/rdm/mac/data-sources/data-sources-types/advanced-data-sources/server.md

 ![!!dvls-90X90](https://webdevolutions.azureedge.net/docs/en/rdm/mac/dvls-90X90.png)
 		</td>
 		<td>
 {{ en.DVLS }} is a self-hosted repository for storing and sharing your remote connections and credentials.
-You can find more information on the product's web site [here](https://devolutions.net/server).
+You can find more information on the [{{ en.DVLS }} web page](https://devolutions.net/server).
 		</td>
 	</tr>
 </table>